isuthermography/dgpython-edt-clink/README.md

-To tell the setup script where to find the EDT SDK files, you need to either modify setup.cfg configuring the path to the SDK in the with-libedt parameter:
+To tell the setup script where to find the EDT SDK files, you need to either modify setup.cfg configuring the path to the SDK in the with-libpdv parameter:

 [build]
-with-libedt=/opt/EDTpdv
+with-libpdv=/opt/EDTpdv

 or you can create a new
 setup_local.cfg (similar to setup.cfg) with your path configured.